insign/server-for-web/README.md

 - **Ubuntu 18.04 LTS** ~~or at least newer~~ (not recommended)
 - **root**/sudo as current user
 - `curl` or `wget` should be installed
-- a new server.
+- a **_new server_**.
 We are not responsible for any loss you may suffer.

+> Without a new server, the script possible will ask things to replace files.
+Never recommended.

 ### Basic Installation

 This script is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl` or `wget`.